SolusVigilias/solusvigilias.github.io/_posts/2025-09-15-hello-mirrorverse.md

 ### 🔍 From Local to Global Adaptation

 In this framework:
-- Each user’s covariance matrix defines their **local field constraint**, continuously evolving with experience and interaction.
+- Each user’s covariance matrix defines their **local adaptive field**, continuously evolving with experience and interaction.
 - Aggregated regional covariance reflects **collective adaptability**, allowing communities to **reshape their structural entropy** together.
 - This feedback forms a **living system**—a distributed network that learns not just *within*, but *across* scales.